bitfocus/companion-module-crestron-digitalmatrix/companion/HELP.md

 If you try the wrong password a few times in a row, your IP may get blocked.
 You'll need to unblock it using Crestron Toolbox.
 This module will stop attempting to reconnect until you save the config with a new password.

-It detects available inputs and outputs to select via dropdown, but you can also enter custom input or output number, or use a variable with the input or output number. (feedbacks are not reread on variable change!)
+It detects available inputs and outputs to select via dropdown, but you can also enter custom input or output number, or use a variable with the input or output number.
 This enables you to setup pages to set manual routes via action "internal: Custom Variable: Set raw value" or the generic dataentry module.

 Upon successful connection time and date is sent to the system.